ChaituCR07/ChaituCR07/README.md

 - 👋 Hi, I’m @ChaituCR07
-- 👀 I’m interested in ...programming and playing shuttule
-- 🌱 I’m currently learning ...Data Science using Python
 - 💞️ I’m looking to collaborate on ...realtime projects
 - 📫 How to reach me ...my contact num: 9441983996